top of page

 Rest and Recharge in Comfort

 We know a comfortable stay is a key part of an enjoyable experience.
 We have handpicked our preferred properties after rounds of on-site inspections.
-We’ll be staying in a mixture of city hotels, guest lodges, and cozy yurt camps.
+We’ll mostly be staying in properties that are characterful and representative of the country that you're in.
 Additionally, with the help of feedback from past Jambo Adventurers we are able to continually ensure we work with quality properties.
 Beyond a comfortable stay, we love these properties for their warm sense of hospitality that often makes all the difference!

 WHY TRAVEL WITH JAMBO?